 The only different thing about the cafe and flying for real is the food that they serve.
 Which is really not a bad thing to leave out of flying for real, a stark contrast of the beloved microwaved airline food.
 The cafe serves a range of Western and Asian cuisine with generous portions, great for the hungry “traveler”.
 As halal aviation-themed restaurants go, Dreamliner Airways Cafe is definitely something that is really unique.

 This Cafe is Halal as of the time of writing.

 Location: The Dreamliner Airways Cafe, No. 7, Jalan Harmonium 35/1, Taman Desa Tebrau, Johor Bahru

 Opening Hours: 11 AM - 11 PM (Daily)

 Thai Airways have been making airwaves recently with the launch of their plane-themed restaurant.
 Located in Bangkok, Thailand, the Thai Airways Restaurant was set up to capture and recreate the authentic inflight experience for the visitors to their restaurant, with airline seats, decor, and of course the plane food.
 It’s like flying with Thai Airways but without leaving the ground.

-The airline takes the experience of the guests seriously as diners will have to ascend the Passenger boarding stair truck (that truck with stairs that you use to get into the plane sometimes) to enter the restaurant, which will surely help in the guests immerse themselves into the experience.
+The airline takes the experience of the guests seriously as diners will have to ascend the Passenger boarding stair truck (that truck with stairs that you use to get into the plane sometimes) to enter the restaurant, which will surely help the guests immerse themselves in the experience.
 To top it all off, guests will be gifted a boarding pass when they leave as a souvenir for their visit.